-I like finding creative solutions to tough problems, but this was the one obstacle in twenty-three years of practice that stopped me cold.
+I like finding creative solutions to tough problems, but this was the one obstacle in my years of practice that stopped me cold.

 Two very nice folks with a lovely condo invited me over to talk about an addition.
 We had nice chat; they showed me around the place.

 It was a pretty typical condo, units on either side, not a lot of light getting to the interior.
 Kitchen needed some work.
 Main living space small and difficult to furnish – too many openings, not much wall space, hard to arrange furniture.